xtrx-sdr/images/README.md

 ## Manual compilation of host libraries from the `sources` directory

+(These instructions were tested under Ubuntu 18.04 and 20.04)

 You need C and C++ compiler to build host libraries. `libusb1` is also required if you're using a USB3 adapter.
 For Debian-based systems:
 ```
 % sudo apt-get install build-essential libusb-1.0-0-dev cmake dkms python3 python3-pip libfresrp-dev libfresrp0 gpsd gpsd-clients pps-tools libboost-all-dev git qtbase5-dev libqcustomplot-dev libqcustomplot1.3 libqt5printsupport5 doxygen swig